 As many family members as can make it, come together after weeks, even months apart to make the tamales, but we also gather to tease, gossip, and share our news and memories.
 This year, happy news, one of the “tamalinas” (female maker of tamales) was carrying a future generation due next June, I counted 4 generations around the table making tamales for Christmas 2015.
 Plus, a potential future member of the family came with my oldest son to enjoy the fun of tamale making and meet the family for the first time.( Update: 2017 That sweet young lady, became my daughter-in-law. )

 These were happy days.

 Ahh, the wonder of reminiscing.

-The following recipe, my boys have always called Aztec Soup.
+My boys have always called it Aztec Soup.

 It’s a warm quickly made chicken soup with added homemade salsa that always brings joy to my family.
 Usually I double the batch in hope of leftovers.
 But there rarely is.

 (Quick Chicken Tortilla Soup)

 (or simmer chicken tenders in the broth until cooked and then shred.)

 - 2 large tomatoes